-Seafood lovers will fall in love with this Lobster Alfredo recipe.
-It's loaded with lobster, parmesan cheese, and tender fettuccine alfredo smothered in a homemade alfredo sauce.
-This recipe requires just 7 ingredients and is ready to eat in no time!
+Seafood lovers will fall in love with this easy Lobster Alfredo recipe.
+It's loaded with tender lobster, parmesan cheese, and creamy fettuccine alfredo.
+It requires just 7 ingredients and is ready to eat in no time!

 This Lobster Alfredo recipe is...